Delta sees key revenue measure rising in May, June

-May 7 Delta Air Lines Inc said on Wednesday an important revenue measure would show gains in May and June, aided by business demand and more reliable operations.
+Delta Air Lines Inc (DAL.N) said on Wednesday an important revenue measure would show gains in May and June, aided by business demand and more reliable operations.

 The carrier said unit revenue, or passenger revenue per available seat mile, would likely rise in the 6 percent to 7 percent range for both months.
 That's compared with a growth forecast of 5 percent to 7 percent Delta gave last month.